Demographics of the United States: Immigration (2023)

+Emigration and Expatriation

 As of April 2015, the U.S. State Department estimated that 8.7 million American citizens live overseas.
-Americans living abroad are not counted in the U.S. Census unless they are a federal government employees or dependents of a federal employee.
+Americans living abroad are not counted in the U.S. Census unless they are federal government employees or dependents of a federal employee.
 A 2010 paper estimated the number of civilian Americans living abroad to be around 4 million.
 So-called "accidental Americans" are citizens of a country other than the United States who may also be considered U.S. citizens or be eligible for U.S. citizenship under specific laws but are not aware of having such status (or became aware of it only recently).

+As of 2022, 1.6 million Americans live in Mexico, according to the State Department.

+Economics

 Income

-In 2020, the median household income in the United States was around $67,521, 2.9 percent less than the 2019 median of $69,560 Household and personal income depends on variables such as race, number of income earners, educational attainment and marital status.
+In 2020, the median household income in the United States was around $67,521, 2.9 percent less than the 2019 median of $69,560.
+Household and personal income depends on variables such as race, number of income earners, educational attainment and marital status.